 Long-term care software people love to use

-The simple solution for UB-04 and MDS 3.0 analytics and reimbursement optimization
+The simple, smart solution for UB-04 and MDS 3.0 analytics and reimbursement optimization

 Comprehensively audit and optimize both MDS 3.0 assessments and UB-04 files.
 Proactively spot problems, inconsistencies and missing documentation.
 Maximize reimbursement, maintain regulatory compliance, reduce audit risk and improve overall quality of care.